-Some of the parameters that need to be configured are located in so-called "profiles".
+Some parameters need to be configured in what are known as "Profiles".
 Using profiles, you can group different rows in lists, which you only have to reference from the other windows.
 Essentially, these are profiles for ANQP data packets and Hotspot 2.0.
 The relationships between the profile lists is as follows: